homebous/astra_ai/README.md

 Astra AI is designed as more than a price dashboard.
 The project combines a market terminal, explainable signal engine, futures setup assistant, paper trading simulator, news intelligence layer, and historical action logging into one product workflow

-From the main navigation alone, the application exposes dedicated modules for Markets, Signal Lab, Futures, Portfolio, Meme Hunter, News, History, and Help, which makes the repository read like a productized trading assistant rather than a simple charting demo [file:26].
+From the main navigation alone, the application exposes dedicated modules for Markets, Signal Lab, Futures, Portfolio, Meme Hunter, News, History, and Help, which makes the repository read like a productized trading assistant rather than a simple charting demo.
 The backend further reinforces this by exposing API routes for signal generation, multi-timeframe confluence, scenarios, backtests, deep analysis, position sizing, movers/losers, token security review, CoinGecko fundamentals, and Bitget-derived market data.

 ## Product Vision